 You may then wish to contact the college to advise you on the courses they offer.
 You can also ask them when their next open day is and request them to send you a college prospectus.
 This will give the student the opportunity to see if they like the college and conclude whether they wish to study there.

 This guide is original and was written using our own experiences of advising students during many years of tuition.
 It is protected by copyright.
 You may use this for your own personal use or for teaching purposes.
 It should not be published wholly or in part on other websites or in written publications and certainly not passed off as anyone else's work.
 If you have seen this article published elsewhere we would like you to let us know by contacting us here.
-We WILL then take action against them.
+We can then take action against them.

 Search for lessons by subject throughout the UK by selecting from the drop down list below.